Quick Upload It! (QUI!)

 Building With Blocks?

 If you use BlockBuilder (and you're comfortable with HTML), you can still use QUI! to upload images.
-Keep in mind though that the images will not appear in your Image Library, so you won't be able to use them with the Image Block in BlockBuilder.
-You'll have to add HTML tags to Raw HTML blocks to display the images on your pages.
+Keep in mind though that the images will not appear in your Image Library, so you will not be able to use them with the Image Block in BlockBuilder.
+You'll have to add HTML tags to Raw HTML Blocks to display the images on your pages.

-After (re-)uploading your image files, which go into the image-files folder on your site, you'll see a button that will take you directly to Special File Manager.
+After (re-)uploading your image files to QUI!, which go into the image-files folder on your site, you'll see a button that will take you directly to Special File Manager.
 You can also return to QUI!, or go to Site Central.

 Support Files